henningkoehlernz/viadotto.github.io/index.md

 The Data Viadotto API provides tools for discovering key and foreign key constraints by analysing relationships between data values.
 This is in contrast to more basic data visualization tools, which simply visualize constraints explicitly defined.
 It can thus be employed in cases where constraints are not fully known, or not known at all.
-A common use case is ER schema reconstruction, but it can help with more general data exploration tasks such as data lake traversal as well.
+Some common use cases are:

+- schema reverse engineering
+- data lake traversal
+- data integration

 Inputs are currently limited to relational data, but a variety of storage formats such as relational databases or CSV files are supported.